-SUMMARY OF STATEWIDE PETITION INITIATIVES
+SUMMARY OF APPROVED BALLOT INITIATIVES

-- Ensure that neither political party is given an unfair advantage when new legislative district maps are drawn after each census.
+- Ensures that neither political party is given an unfair advantage when new legislative district maps are drawn after each census.
 An independent demographer would draw maps that would then be reviewed by a citizen commission that must hold public hearings.
 Currently, politicians draw the maps to protect incumbents and their parties.

 AMENDMENT 2: MEDICAL MARIJUANA – Care of Veterans: Amends the Missouri Constitution to allow the use of marijuana for medical purposes with a 4% tax on its retail sale at dispensaries.
 Funds estimated at $18 million would go toward veterans’ health programs, including Veterans’ Homes, state operating costs and $6 million to local governments for their costs if they have a retail marijuana facility or a marijuana growing facility.
 The Missouri Department of Revenue would oversee the taxation and revenue regulations.
 Local governments may not refuse to allow a facility within their jurisdiction.
 The Department of Health and Senior Services would license and regulate marijuana and marijuana facilities.
 It creates the Missouri Veterans Health Commission for Health and Care of Veterans to oversee use of the license fee and tax.
 Approximately $7 million will be spent on state operating costs.
 The 30-day allowed prescription amount is 4 oz.